drakealexander/drakealexander.github.io/README.md

 # drakealexander.github.io

-Soon this will become a gallery of my different things ive made.
+Soon this will become a gallery of my different things i've made.